-A newly edited novel, Suosso’s Lane dials back the clock to revisit the flawed trial of Italian immigrant Bartolomeo Vanzetti, a believer in “the beautiful idea” of a classless society in which all would work for the common good.
+A recently published novel, Suosso’s Lane dials back the clock to revisit the flawed trial of Italian immigrant Bartolomeo Vanzetti, a believer in “the beautiful idea” of a classless society in which all would work for the common good.
 A sober-minded laborer, Vanzetti suffers from the exploitive treatment of industrial workers in the early decades of the twentieth century.
 Outraged by the greed and injustice that mar his idealistic hopes for the “New World,” he joins other anarchists in promoting strikes and preaching revolution.
-In 1920, Vanzetti and his comrade Nicola Sacco are nabbed by police looking for radicals and subsequently convicted of committing a spectacular daylight robbery and murder.
+In 1920, during the infamous Red Scare period, Vanzetti and his comrade Nicola Sacco are framed by police looking for radicals and subsequently convicted of committing a spectacular daylight robbery and murder.
 After seven years in prison, even as millions of workers and intellectuals around the world rally to their cause, the two men are executed.

 False Arrest >>> Skewed Trial >>> Conspiracy

 Seventy years later, when a young history teacher moves into Vanzetti’s old house in Plymouth, Massachusetts, he learns of a letter that might prove Vanzetti’s innocence.
-His attempt to uncover the truth is hindered by obstacles set by a local conspiracy theorist, the daughter of Vanzetti’s lover, a shady developer, and the eruption of a fire during his search of an old Plymouth factory.
+His attempt to uncover the truth is both helped and hindered by the actions of a local conspiracy theorist, the octogenarian daughter of Vanzetti’s lover, and a shady developer, and brought to a climax by a suspicious fire during his search of an old Plymouth factory.

 Praise for Suosso’s Lane